 What to serve with Instant Pot pulled pork?

 For the bbq style pulled pork made in a pressure cooker, I serve typical bbq sides with it like slaw, beans, and potato salad.
-My favorite style of pulled pork is without bbq sauce and served with like an old fashioned hot sandwich.
+My favorite style of pulled pork is without bbq sauce and served like an old-fashioned hot sandwich.
 Put the pork in between two pieces of bread and cut it in half.
 Put some mashed potatoes in the middle and cover the whole thing with brown gravy.
-Hot pork, hot beef and hot turkey sandwich plates are so good.
+Hot pork, hot beef, and hot turkey sandwich plates are so good.